rolldabones/slow-ai-kitchen/README.md

 # slow-ai-kitchen
 A 12-step governed AI methodology for professional work — from individual task discipline through organizational deployment and institutional program governance.
 Includes risk tiers, role architecture, workshop guide and addendum on sustained AI GRC.
-Built on one principle: final liability rests with the Human.
+Built on one principle: Final Liability rests with the Human.

 # SLOW AI KITCHEN
 ### Method and Workshop Guide